 Putski stood a mere 5’6″, but his weight as a wrestler and strongman vacillated between 225 and 300 pounds.
-Most of the latter part of his career, in which he was more or less a bodybuilder, he was a lean 250 lbs, which is the same billed weight as Triple H, who’s considered huge by modern wrestling standard in spite of the fact that he’s almost a full foot taller than Putski.
+Most of the latter part of his career, in which he was a bodybuilder, he was a lean 250 lbs., which is the same billed weight as Triple H, who’s considered huge by modern wrestling standard although he’s almost a full foot taller than Putski.
 If you haven’t yet caught on, Putski is and was not to be messed with.
 Throughout his life, Putski was a professional football player (in the fledgling Continental League), a strongman (he placed 8th in the 1978 World’s Strongest Man), and Tag Team World Champion with Tito Santana.
-Thus, he did more awesome stuff in an average day than most of us will likely do in our lives, and thought nothing of it.
+Thus, he did more awesome stuff in an average day than most of us will likely do in our lives and thought nothing of it.